comworkio/comwork-cloud-wiki/tutorials/cli/README.md

 # Cli cwc

-`cwc` is a CLI written in go that will help you to manipulate the [comwork cloud API](../api/README.md) avoiding the breaking changes.
+`cwc` is a CLI written in go that will help you to manipulate the [CwCloud API](../api/README.md) avoiding the breaking changes.

 ![cwc](../../img/cwc.png)